AnEntrypoint/hookie/src/admin/Auth.md

 # Auth Component

 ## Purpose
 OAuth login UI component for GitHub authentication.
 Displays login button when unauthenticated, and user info with logout when authenticated.
+Requires github.md module for all auth operations.

 ## Component Type
 React functional component